310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Tetora %}
-Oh right, Taichou—I mean, Morisawa-senpai won’t be here either since he's sick, and we don't know where Shinkai-senpai is.
+Oh right, Taichou— I mean, Morisawa-senpai won’t be here either since he's sick, and we don't know where Shinkai-senpai is.

 Also, who's “Sarii”?
 I can't tell from that nickname.
 {% endbubble %}